 Auditors are obligated to professional conduct.
 They are not allowed to divulge information to any unauthorized persons.
 Their reports must be confidential.
 Normally only the insurance company and the insured are copied on their reports.
 Auditors are not authorized to review copyrights, patents, business secrets, and confidential industry procedures.
 An example is ingredients in a cookie recipe.

 Inviting the auditor to lunch, dinner, or office parties is not recommended.
 Supplying tickets to the theatre or sporting events should also be avoided.
 These can be interpreted as bribes or tokens to seek special favor.

 Set a date, time, and private place to have a meeting before the auditor leaves the premises.
 Invite only those who need to know.
 It is suggested that a draft of the auditor’s report be available.
 Go over all the findings.
 Attempt to resolve or make any corrections where discrepancies or confusions occur.
 Be completely frank and honest as well as cordial.

 Challenging the Audit Findings

-Should the wrap up meeting fail in reaching agreements and the published report is not in keeping with all facts, prepare a written challenge at once and supply necessary documentation to sustain a defense position.
-Also request that any adverse premium changes be held in abeyance until the challenge is resolved.
+Should the wrap-up meeting fail in reaching agreements and the published report is not in keeping with all facts, prepare a written challenge at once and supply the necessary documentation to sustain a defense position.
+Also, request that any adverse premium changes be held in abeyance until the challenge is resolved.
 This may require legal assistance.